 They’re a ton of fun.
 Rhythm games let you really get into the music, even if you look like a complete idiot while doing so.

 What Rhythm Games Do Japanese People Play?

 I hadn’t been to Japan for 13 years, so I had no idea what rhythm games were popular in Japan.
 I still half-expected to see Dance Dance Revolution everywhere.

-Fortunately for you, I blew a ton of money on rhythm games in Japan, so I got some idea of what games are popular.
+Fortunately for you, I blew a ton of money on Japanese rhythm games while visiting, so I got some idea of what kind are popular.

 Here are some of the more popular rhythm games in Japanese arcades right now, and videos of superhumans playing those games:

 The game I played most while I was in Japan was MaiMai, a rhythm game that looks like a giant, colorful, front-loading washing machine.
 It’s a pretty new game, and I was able to find a MaiMai machine in a lot of arcades.

 Here’s a quick video describing how the game works: